ZhangHongbo-Lab/DEAPLOG/README.md

 * which `adata.obs` column to use for via the `group_key` parameter.
 This defaults to `'leiden'`, which is created by scanpy when you run `sc.tl.leiden(adata)`
 * `'markers_s'` or `'markers_m'` to use for via the `gene_matrix` parameter.
 This defaults to `'markers_s'`, which is created by PLOGS when you run `PLOGS.get_DEG_single(rdata, adata)` and saved in `adata.uns` column; the `'marker_m'` is created by PLOGS when you run `PLOGS.get_DEG_multiple(rdata, adata)` and saved in `adata.uns` column.
 * which `adata.obsm` column to use for via the `obsm` parameter.
-## Example Notebooks

-* The [PBMC_markers_identification.ipynb](https://nbviewer.jupyter.org/github/Teichlab/bbknn/blob/master/examples/pancreas.ipynb) is a demonstration to identify marker genes;

-* The [PBMC_gene_map.ipynb](https://nbviewer.jupyter.org/github/Teichlab/bbknn/blob/master/examples/pancreas.ipynb) is a demonstration to calculate the pseudotime of genes and profile genes map accoding to cell map.